kailash-manasarovar/statement/docs/timeline/2023/december.md

 ## Meeting Alessandra

-- I'm meeting Alex now and then for coffee to chat.
+- I'm meeting Alessandra now and then for coffee to chat.
 - It's nice to have someone to talk to as I have no one else apart from my friend in Lourdes.
 - I now believe she is reporting back to the stalkers, including Hazel.
-- When I first saw Alex again after nearly 15 years, one of the first things she asked me was "who's your accountant".
+- When I first saw Alessandra again after nearly 15 years, one of the first things she asked me was "who's your accountant".
 - I show her the Google search results I'm seeing and how it's a conversation of some sort.
 I explain how it works and how it has been working since it started in June.
 - I show her the picture of me in my underwear and I explain where it's from.
-- She looks briefly alarmed.
+- A flash of alarm crossed her face.
 - I show her a tweet that comes up from time to time on the `@jctot19` account which is clearly a message for me.
 It's quite complicated Spanish but says something like: "they thought you were an idiot, but they were wrong" -> *I might have this screenshot somewhere so I'll post it when I'm going through all the screenshots after I finish this timeline.*
 - I first saw this tweet in July and I remember being so curious about what it meant as it was language I was unfamiliar with, I translated it on my mobile at Valencia airport on my way back from Thailand.
 - Of course it made me think that the trumpet teacher still liked me.